MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/set-up-enterprise-mode-site-list-portal.md

 6. Open the **DatabaseScripts/Create DB Tables/1_CreateEMIETables.sql** query file.

 7. Replace the database name placeholder with the database name you created earlier.
-For example, _EMIEDatabase_.
+Our process uses _EMIEDatabase_.

 8. Run the query.